tcltk/tcl/doc/markdown/lassign.md

 # Description

-This command treats the value *list* as a list and assigns successive elements from that list to the variables given by the *varName* arguments in order.
+This command treats the value \fIlist\fR as a list and assigns successive elements from that list to the variables given by the \fIvarName\fR arguments in order.
 If there are more variable names than list elements, the remaining variables are set to the empty string.
 If there are more list elements than variables, a list of unassigned elements is returned.

 # Examples